stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Note that the row-column indices are transposed to output the matrix in _column major_ order which is the default expected by Vulkan.

-To construct a matrix we provide a builder:
+A matrix is constructed by a companion builder:

 ```java
 public static class Builder {